Fatboy Slim: 2015—present: focus on performances

+As he grew older, Cook lost interest in creating music and focused on DJ performances, which he said he still had "100% passion for".
+He said in 2025: "If I did make a new record then it would be a very average record.
+I prefer not to waste mine or other people's time with that.
+I feel like I've made enough records and there's a body of work there that's good enough."

 Style

+Cook said he combined breakbeats from hip-hop, the "anarchic rebellion" of punk, the energy of acid house and the hooks of pop music.
+He differentiated himself from other dance acts by using traditional song structures, such as verses, choruses and middle eights, to arrange "dance floor ingredients ... in a manner that the human brain would associate with pop music".

 Cook pioneered the 1990s electronic genre big beat, which Sound on Sound likened to a "pop art-styled collage" of samples.
-The Pitchfork writer Brad Shoup described You've Come A Long Way, Baby as "pure pop", unlike the stranger or harsher music of other big beat acts such as the Chemical Brothers or the Prodigy.
+The Pitchfork writer Brad Shoup described You've Come a Long Way, Baby as "pure pop", unlike the stranger or harsher music of other big beat acts such as the Chemical Brothers or the Prodigy.
 Another Pitchfork critic, Marc Hogan, characterised the Fatboy Slim formula as "eclectic samples, sloganistic vocal snippets, and an all-around drunken good-time spirit".
 DJ Mag wrote that Cook created "big brash party tunes for big communal occasions" and was a "showman" and entertainer.
-Cook wrote that his method was to combine breakbeats from hip-hop, the "anarchic rebellion" of punk, the energy of acid house and the hooks of pop music.
-He differentiated himself from other dance acts by using traditional song structures, such as verses, choruses and middle eights, to arrange "dance floor ingredients ... in a manner that the human brain would associate with pop music".